-For years, soy was the go to protein for those who wanted to avoid animal protein sources.
-Soy burgers were all the rage, as well as tofu.
+For years, soy was the go-to protein for those who wanted to avoid animal protein sources.
+Soy burgers were all the rage as well as tofu.
 Things have changed, however, and revealing new information has surfaced about soy.
-We’ve learned a lot of it depends on how soy is prepared.
-Let’s take a look at the debate behind the benefits – and potential harm – of soy.
+We’ve learned that much of it depends on how soy is prepared.
+Let’s look at the debate behind the benefits — and potential harm — of soy.

 It’s a Bean